pyprg/dssex/README.md

 The optimization problem is setup using instance of:

     * branch (with one or two taps) (line, transformer (winding), series capacitor)
-    * injection (consumer, generator, shunt capacitor)
+    * injection (consumer, generator, shunt capacitor, battery)
     * node (given by reference id from other elements only)
     * slack node, marker of a node, source of given complex voltage
     * given flow value (PQI-measurements, real value)